kakarlarenusree/renu_project_Heart-Disease-Risk-Prediction/README.md

 To improve interpretability of the machine learning models, SHAP (SHapley Additive exPlanations) was applied to all three tuned models — Logistic Regression, Random Forest, and XGBoost.
 SHAP was used to:

-Identify the most influential features affecting predictions (e.g., thal, ca, chest pain type, oldpeak, and maximum heart rate)
+Identify the most influential features affecting predictions (e.g., thal, ca, chest pain type, oldpeak, and maximum heart rate).

-Understand how each feature increases or decreases the predicted risk Provide both global feature importance rankings and local, per-patient explanations
+Understand how each feature increases or decreases the predicted risk.

+Provide both global feature importance rankings and local, per-patient explanations.

 This improves transparency and makes the models more suitable for healthcare applications where interpretability is critical.